 Wages would still rise to federal minimums.
 Federalization of the CNMI's immigration would restrict access to willing foreign laborers by the end of the transition period in 2014.
 Also, the global finance collapse appears likely to threaten future casino investment.
-Therefore, even without the development of additional ranges in the military lease area, Tinian's economy would experience a contraction like the rest of the CNMI.

-Finally, the disappointment of expectations Tinian residents have long held about the benefits from a fullfledged military base may be especially acute under the no-action alternative, resulting in significant impacts to military-civilian relations.
+Therefore, even without the development of additional ranges in the military lease area, Tinian's economy would still experience a severe contraction like the rest of the CNMI.
+However, the disappointment of expectations Tinian residents have long held about the benefits from a full-fledged military base may be especially acute if no action at all is taken.

-16.2.5 Summary of Proposed Mitigation Measures
+16.2.5 Summary of Potential Mitigation Measures

-The proposed mitigation measures identified in Table 16.2-2 provide avenues to address the potential significant impacts identified above, taking into account the unique position of the CNMI as an isolated island economy.
+A review of the above impacts show that the proposed action has the potential to have both minor beneficial and potentially significantly adverse, but mitigable, socioeconomic impacts in the CMNI.
+The mitigation measures identified below provide avenues to address the potentially significant adverse impacts identified in analysis by taking into account the unique position of the CNMI as an isolated island economy.